AntonioTorres23/OpenGL_Notes/Debugging.md

 Note that if it detects no error, it returns no output.
 Testing the GLSL reference compiler on a broken vertex shader gives the following output.

 ![[Pasted image 20251222103903.png]]

+It won't show you the subtle differences between AMD, NVidia, or Intel GLSL compilers, nor will it help you completely bug proof